pmedianetwork/eslint-config/docs/rules/no-private-imports.md

 ### Opt in

 This is an opt-in only rule.
-to enable it, add to your eslint `config.rules` `"@pmedianetwork/no-private-imports": 2`
+To enable it, add to your eslint `config.rules` `"@pmedianetwork/no-private-imports": 2` and provide a configuration.